Tuukkaj/JSONparser/README.md

 # JSONparser
 JSONparser for reading and writing JSON files.
+Works only on beutified json files.

 This project is created as a part of programming course in TAMK.
 First goal of the project is to create independent JSON parser that can read and write JSON files.
 Projects second goal is to create Shopping List app with JavaFX